 The Family Drumming circle meets for month-long sessions from time-to-time late Wednesday afternoons.
 Check for schedule.

 Worship Leaders: Along with the minister, plans and executes all Sunday services.
 Newcomers start as readers and receive assistance in learning to facilitate and plan well-rounded services.
 Ideas for services are explored.
-Meets: First Saturday at 9 a.m.
+Meets: Last Saturday of each month at 9 a.m.

 Earth Based Rituals: Plans and leads earth-based rituals.
 Meetings vary.